MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bringup/smbios.md

 </table>

-The following table describes settings for the **Enlosure Type** field.
+The following table describes settings for the **Enclosure Type** field.

 <table>
 	<tbody>